bramvandijk88/cacatoo/README.md

      />

-Simply include the cacatoo.js file (and optional other libraries) in your HTML file and begin building CA's.
+Simply include the cacatoo.js file (and optional other libraries) in your HTML file and begin building IBMs.

 The bundle was made with rollup:
 > rollup src/model.js -o dist/cacatoo.js -f cjs  -w